A Unified Data Representation Learning for Non-parametric Two-sample Testing: Representation-learning Two-sample Testing

-\textbf{Learning IRs.} The first step is to train a representation learning model on the whole unlabelled dataset $\mathcal{S}_{\rm unl}$, using the \emph{mean squared error} (MSE) as the loss function to compare the differences between input and reconstructed output.
-Specifically, we aim to learn a function $\phi^*$ such that
+\textbf{Learning IRs.} The first step is to train a representation learning encoder on the whole unlabelled dataset $\mathcal{S}_{\rm unl}$, with the training objective mainly to minimize the differences between input and reconstructed output.
+Generally, we aim to learn a featurizer $\phi^*$ such that